-Flood waters may include sewage, debris, agricultural or industrial chemicals, downed power lines, household, medical, and industrial waste, disease-causing bacteria and other microorganisms, and other contaminants that can lead to illness or harm.
+Flood waters may include sewage, debris, agricultural or industrial chemicals, downed power lines, household, medical and industrial waste, disease-causing bacteria and other microorganisms, and other contaminants that can lead to illness or harm.

-Flooding can affect food safety, so follow steps to keep the family safe before and after flooding.
+Flooding can affect food safety, so follow steps to keep you and your family safe before and after flooding.
 According to the Illinois Department of Natural Resources, 90% of all declared disasters in Illinois are floods.

-Prepare for Flooding
+Prepare for flooding

 Flooding may cause power outages or difficult travel.
-If flooding is expected, put together a three-day water and food supply, including one gallon of water per person per day and ready-to-eat, non-perishable foods.
+If you expect flooding, put together a three-day water and food supply, including one gallon of water per person, per day, and ready-to-eat, non-perishable foods.